AdamDawi/Learning-Journal-API/README.md

 # Learning Journal API

 A RESTful API built with Spring Boot and Kotlin to help users track their learning sessions.
 It supports user authentication with JWT (access + refresh tokens), stores data in cloud MongoDB Atlas, and offers full CRUD functionality for learning sessions.
+See [API documentation](#-postman-collection) for available endpoints.

 ## 🚀 Features